-- Chair (elected by NRSP members): manage the logistics of the project and provide annual reports to the membership, stakeholders, SAES Directors, and EAB. - Co-chair (elected by NRSP members): assist Chair with project responsibilities and serve as the Chair-Elect.
-The co-chair will move into the position of Chair after the Chair's term is completed, and a new Co-Chair will be elected by the NRSP membership. - Coordinators (elected by NRSP members): manage activities for their respective specific aim and report on these activities and their outcomes at the annual meetings. - Co-Coordinator (elected by NRSP members): assist with Coordinator responsibilities and ensure activities meet stakeholder needs.
-Co-Coordinators will ideally be elected from Extension, industry, or the stakeholder group.
+- Chair (NRSP member, elected by NRSP members): manage overall logistics of the project including the annual meeting, development of annual reports, and disseminating the annual report to the project members, the External Advisory Board, and the SAES Directors.
+The chair will serve a two-year term. - Chair-Elect (NRSP member, elected by NRSP members): assist Chair with project responsibilities.
+The Chair-Elect will serve a two-year term and then move into the position of Chair after the Chair's two-year term is completed.
+A new Chair-Elect will then be elected by the NRSP membership. - Coordinators for each aim (NRSP member, elected by NRSP members): manage activities for their respective specific aim and report on these activities and their outcomes at the annual meetings.
+The coordinators will serve a two-year term. - Coordinator-Elects for each aim (NRSP member, elected by NRSP members): assist with Coordinator responsibilities and ensure activities meet stakeholder needs.
+The Coordinator-Elect will serve a two-year term and then move into the position of